bolubme/bolubme/README.md

 ### Hi there 👋

 <h1 align="center">Hello, I'm Boluwatife!</h1>
-<h3 align="center">A graduate passionate about frontend and backend development, creating sleek and user-friendly interfaces as well as robust server-side applications that bring ideas to life.
+<h3 align="left">A graduate passionate about frontend and backend development, creating sleek and user-friendly interfaces as well as robust server-side applications that bring ideas to life.
 I specialize in turning concepts into visually stunning and highly functional web applications, with a strong focus on both client and server-side technologies. </h3>

 - 🔭 Currently crafting [News ROOM Web](link to project), a dynamic platform to keep you updated with the latest news.